sysdream/chashell/README.md

 ### Protocol

 Chashell communicate using [Protocol Buffers](https://developers.google.com/protocol-buffers/) serialized messages.
-The .proto file is available in the **proto** folder.
+The Protocol Buffers message format (.proto file) is available in the **proto** folder.

 Here is a (simplified) communication chart :